browserengineering/book/book/graphics.md

 [fill-expand]: https://web.archive.org/web/20201111222645id_/http://effbot.org/tkinterbook/pack.htm

 2-7 *Alternate text direction*.
 Not all languages read and lay out from left to right.
-Arabic, Persian and Hebrew are good examples of right-to-left languages.
+Arabic, Persian, and Hebrew are good examples of right-to-left languages.
 Implement basic support for this with a command-line flag to your browser.^[Once we get to [Chapter 4](html.md) you could write it in terms of the [`dir`][dir-attr] attribute on the `<body>` element.]
 English sentences